aapigeosci/AAPIiGWebsite/content/events/currentevents/index.md

 weight: 50
 ---

-# AAPIiG APA Heritage Month 2024 At a Glance
+# AAPIiG APA Heritage Month 2024 at a Glance

 ![Image showing May 2024 events, created by Caroline Juang.](AANHPI2024_WebsiteBannerEvents.png)